Power To Play grant program accepting applications

-Public high schools and middle schools with 50 percent or more of their students eligible for free or reduced-price lunches can compete for Power to Play grants.
-There are separate applications for arts grants and for athletics grants.
+Public high schools that have 55 percent or more of their students who are eligible for free or reduced-price lunches can compete for Power To Play grants.

 Power To Play grant applications are available online through Sept.
 27. Grant finalists will be announced Oct.
 12 when they advance to the voting round of the competition.
 Online voting gives community members a chance to support their school.
 Winners will be announced Nov.
 16.

 “It is exciting to see a community rally around a good cause,” said John Hudson, president of the Alabama Power Foundation.
 “Power To Play gives communities all across the state the opportunity to do just that, to get out and show their support for something that is important to their kids.
 That’s a powerful thing.”